becarpenter/book6/pdf/baked.md

 exhaustion of IPv6 addresses(or prefixes), seeing that this single assignment for an autonomous system (ISP) gives the equivalent of the entire IPv4 Internet address space to work with.
 And this is not about unique addresses, but /64 network prefixes!
-As am analogy, a /64 prefix would be the equivalent of leasing a public IPv4 address to a single network or subscriber.
+As an analogy, a /64 prefix would be the equivalent of leasing a public IPv4 address to a single network or subscriber.
 In this way, in IPv6 planning we can favor organization and clearer management instead of saving as many addresses